2018 - 2019 San Francisco Yearlong Program: Self and Other: Entanglement, Disturbance, and Being

 $ 1,200.00 SFCP Community Members

 For SF Yearlong Program Didactic Courses AND SF Continuous Case Conference combined

-Readers and CME/CE Credit fees are not included in the tuition
+Readers Fee is not included in the tuition

 A Two-Installment-Plan option is available

 See Policies tab for details